painch-i/fast-wishes/documentation/wishes-list-page.md

 - When at least one wish exists, a count badge shows `{n} souhait(s)`.

 ## Public List Access
+- If at least one wish is public, two icon buttons appear in the header:
-- When the user has a slug, a **"Voir la liste publique"** button opens `/l/{slug}` in a new tab.
+  - External link opens `/l/{slug}` in a new tab.
-- A sibling **Partager** button triggers the native share sheet or copies the link.
-- Inline note: "Ce lien ne montre que tes souhaits publics.".
-- If no wish is public, an info banner states: "Ta liste publique n’affiche encore rien.
-Rends un souhait public pour le montrer."
+  - Share button uses the Web Share API with clipboard fallback.
+- Icons are 20–22 px inside 36 px circles, spaced by 8 px and aligned right.
+- Icons stay hidden when no wish is public.
+- When there are wishes but none are public, a dismissable info banner reminds the user to make at least one wish public.

 ## Rows
 - Full-width tap area, minimum 64px height.
 Pressing briefly highlights the row with a peach tint.